Wikitude/wikitude-cordova-plugin/Android/README.md

-## Optional SETUP - 'Extended' Plugin (incl.
-Vuforia ImageRecognition)
+## SETUP - 'Extended' Plugin incl.
+Vuforia ImageRecognition (Optional)

-####In case you use ImageRecognition in your project, you need to use this Extended Plugin instead of the Basic One.
+####In case you use immage recognition in your project, you need to use this extended plugin instead of the basic one.

-Prerequisites: Having already set-up your [PhoneGap 2.x](http://docs.phonegap.com/en/2.0.0/guide_getting-started_android_index.md.html#Getting%20Started%20with%20Android) project.
+Prerequisites: Having already set-up your [PhoneGap 2.x](http://docs.phonegap.com/guide_getting-started_index.md.html) project.

 1. Create a folder called `com/wikitude/phonegap` within your project's `src/` folder and opy `WikitudePlugin.java` and `WikitudePluginVuforia.java` into it.